 Several parks remain open, while buildings in them are closed.

-All play structures, playgrounds and basketball courts are closed.
-So are recreation areas, including Live Oak Community Center and the Willard Clubhouse.
+All play structures, playgrounds and sport courts (basketball, tennis, volleyball) are closed.
+So are recreation facilities, including Live Oak Community Center and the Willard Clubhouse.

 According to the city of Berkeley’s website, “large parks with enough open space to support social distancing standards remain open.”
 But authorities caution residents not to "arrange outings to parks with people you don't live with.”